|

 Introduction to the program/short description:

-Hyperspectral data sets, in the format defined by the manufacturer of the Raman, or infrared microspectrometer used are imported,
+Hyperspectral data sets, in the format defined by the manufacturer of the Raman or infrared microspectrometer used, are imported,

-smoothing, scaling, normalization, etc. Due to the fact that data sets often contain hundreds or thousands of spectra, a number
+single spectrum analysis software.
+Due to the fact that data sets often contain hundreds or thousands of spectra, a number of

-unsupervised methods of cluster analysis and endmember selection methods.
-The software is configured to allow output of the
+methods, and endmember selection methods.
+The software is configured to output spectral data in the formats used by other software

 |